mjcui/mjcui.github.io/_news/announcement_190518.md

 inline: true
 ---

-Our paper "Robust Time-Varying Synthesis Load Modeling in Distribution Networks Considering Voltage Disturbances" has been accepted to IEEE Transactions on Power Systems. <!--:sparkles: :smile:-->
+Our paper "Robust Time-Varying Synthesis Load Modeling in Distribution Networks Considering Voltage Disturbances" was accepted to IEEE Transactions on Power Systems. <!--:sparkles: :smile:-->